 Looking for hoya linearis care info?
-This gorgeous trailing hoya plant is hard to find but worth the hunt.
-Learn how to help it thrive as a houseplant, as well as how to propagate the linearis.
+This gorgeous trailing hoya is hard to find but worth the hunt!
+Learn how to help it thrive as a houseplant, as well as how to propagate the lovely linearis.

-How to care for the rare hoya linearis as a houseplant
+How to care for hoya linearis as a houseplant!

-Today we’re talking about a plant I first got as a cutting…and then sold…and then re-bought when I saw a large full plant for an amazing price locally.
+Today we’re talking about a plant I first got as a cutting…and then got rid of…and then re-bought when I saw a large full plant for an amazing price locally.
 I am increasingly loving hoyas.
-There are so many of them (more on that in a few), and they are generally pretty easy to care for.
+There are so many of them, and they are generally pretty easy to care for.

 While the linearis variety is a bit on the trickier side, it isn’t all that hard to care for.
 The harder part is finding it!
 The hoya linearis is a succulent-like, evergreen perennial.
 It has long stems that drape beautifully like a curtain when hanging, and it produces white flowers that smell like lemon in late summer.

 Rather than large, flat leaves like many other hoyas, its leaves are skinny, soft, and fuzzy.
 This plant is very popular and sells like hotcakes, so it can be very difficult to find.
 While there are many hoyas out there, the linearis is arguably one of the most unique.

 Finding this plant is only half the battle, though—growing it is a whole other story!
 They are known to have weak roots, which means you’ll need a near-perfect environment and attentive care for it to thrive—but the challenge is worth it.